50+ Important Egypt Travel Tips (+ Tips for Women): Know Before You Go!

 Another important Egypt travel tip is to stay ON the beaten path!

 I love going to off-beat destinations and experiencing the lesser travelled places, but you don’t want to do this in Egypt for about 957923085 reasons.

 I’ll let your imagination run wild on this one, but n e v e r leave the safe touristy destinations and never venture solo into “uncharted territories.”
 Even if it’s with a tourist company, be skeptical.

 Don’t Follow People Who Are Trying to “Help” You

-9/10 times if a random Egyptian is trying to lead you somewhere they most likely don’t have the best intentions.
+9/10 times if a random Egyptian person is trying to lead you elsewhere, they most likely don’t have the best intentions.

 Don’t Visit Mosques During Prayer Time

 The Muslim religion is taken so seriously in Egypt and it is extremely disrespectful to go to a mosque during prayer time.

 During non prayer time you can enter any of the mosques, which I highly recommend!
 They’re beautiful.
 Just remember to take off your shoes, wear pants, and cover your shoulders.
 If you forget, silk robes will be made available to you.

 Like on a table or when you’re sitting in a car.
 It’s seen as super disrespectful.